prlambert/prlambert.github.com/_posts/fourrules_export.md

----
-layout: post
-title: "Four Rules for Starting a Startup"
+# Four Rules for Starting a Startup
-summary: Five years, four lessons.
-Notes to self for the next time at bat.
----

 There are more than four rules, of course.
 I don’t know how many there are in total.
 But I do know these four are important.
 They are what I would tell myself if I could go back five years.